ChArliEcOoK222/ChArLiEcOoK222/README.md

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [charlie2007.cook@gmail.com](mailto:charlie2007.cook@gmail.com)
-* 🧠  I'm learning OpenAI
+* 🧠  I'm learning Computational Neuroscience
-* 🤝  I'm open to collaborating on Anything!
+* 🤝  I'm open to collaborating on ANYTHING!